 She’s directed dozens of plays in New York (THE ENSEMBLE STUDIO THEATRE, THE SECOND STAGE, MANHATTAN THEATRE CLUB) and in Los Angeles.
 She calls THE ENSEMBLE STUDIO THEATRE her artistic home, where she’s been a member for over 30 years, producing and directing six years of the flagship festival MARATHON OF ONE-ACT PLAYS.
 In L.A.
 Risa founded and produced ACT ONE, a successful two-year festival of one-acts, in collaboration with Showtime Networks.
 And as a founding Artistic Director of ENSEMBLE STUDIO THEATRE’S L.A.
 PROJECT – now E.S.T.
 LA – Risa worked with HBO, producing and directing a series of acclaimed one-acts for THE ASPEN COMEDY ARTS FESTIVAL.
 In her long association with HBO, starting in 1981 as a talent scout for comedians, Risa co-produced two years of THE YOUNG COMEDIANS shows for the network.
 She was also a producer with THE CARSEY WERNER COMPANY.

-Risa started casting in the NY theatre.
+Risa started casting in the NY as part of her extensive theatre life.
 From there Risa and her partner, Billy Hopkins, took their first step into feature film casting with Desperately Seeking Susan.
 They worked as a team for 11 years.
 During and after their successful partnership, Risa cast some of the most memorable films of the past 25 years.

 Risa’s résumé includes more than 65 feature films, classics such as Something Wild, At Close Range, Angel Heart, Fatal Attraction, Wall Street, Talk Radio, Jacob’s Ladder, Born on the Fourth of July, JFK, The Doors, Sneakers, The Joy Luck Club, True Romance, Speed, How To Make An American Quilt, Dead Presidents, Twister, Benny and Joon, and Flirting With Disaster.

-She’s cast numerous television shows and pilots, including Roseanne, CSI:NY, the recent NBC series, The Cape (a project she loved), recently A Gifted Man for CBS Risa is currently casting the new Showtime series, Masters of Sex.
+She’s cast numerous television shows and pilots, including Roseanne and CSI:NY.
+She is currently casting the Showtime series, Masters of Sex.

 Risa served as a Producer on Oliver Stone’s films Heaven and Earth and Natural Born Killers, movies she also cast.

 In the past few years Risa’s passion for teaching and coaching has become a serious concentration and she’s had great success in her work with actors and directors around the world.
-She’s partnered with Steve Braun in The BGB Studio – Bramon Garcia Braun – in Los Angeles, dedicated to revolutionary acting training.
+She’s partnered with Steve Braun in The BGB Studio, dedicated to revolutionary acting training.

 Risa is a woman saturated with knowledge, history, experience, language, depth… and balls.
 Mostly her own.
 I would encourage anyone to take the opportunity to work with this extraordinary woman.
 My life is richer for the time I’ve spent with her.